 WATCH THE VIDEOS:

-- VIDEO INTERVIEW: Adam Polaski and Cecil Robinson reflect on their personal experiences with stuttering, a speech disorder.
+Adam Polaski and Cecil Robinson reflect on their personal experiences with stuttering, a speech disorder.
 They talk about the intersections of their gay male identity and their stutters.
+Watch the Video

-- VIDEO INTERVIEW: Holiday Simmons interviews Mark Travis Rivera about his work at the intersection of disability and dance, his experience developing cerebral palsy at a young age, and his advocacy alongside and on behalf of people with disabilities.
+Holiday Simmons interviews Mark Travis Rivera about his work at the intersection of disability and dance, his experience developing cerebral palsy at a young age, and his advocacy alongside and on behalf of people with disabilities.
+Watch the Video